ReiEmRo/Sem2_WebDev_Assignment1/README.md

 ## `How to Run`
 You can use any IDE of your choice as long as \
-each project is ran using a live server separately.
+each project is ran using a live server.